 Caching AI answers: when it is safe, risky or pointless

 Caching AI answers can cut cost and latency when many users ask the same low-risk question and the answer does not depend on private, changing or contextual data.
 It is risky when answers include user-specific details, fresh prices, policy changes or safety-sensitive advice.
+Most teams underestimate the invalidation complexity and end up with a caching layer that is more expensive to maintain than the API calls it was meant to replace.

 Why this matters